 Signs of intoxication during class or interaction with University officials are indicative of a problem that requires attention.

-Most people who attempt suicide communicate early messages about their distress.
-These messages can range from “I don’t want to be here”, to a series of vague “good-byes”, to “I’m going to kill myself.”
+Suicidal thoughts may be indicated by a range of statements from “I don’t want to be here”, to a series of vague “good-byes”, to “I’m going to kill myself.”
 Non-verbal messages could include giving away valued items, and putting legal, financial, and University affairs in order.
 All of the above messages should be taken seriously.

 Violence and Aggression